New Wine in Old Bottles – Shared Office Space in Old Town

 - We used to cool the office with evaporative cooling, which is very green, but not very dependable.
 Our new air conditioning has a very high Seer rating of 13.
 What is more important is the natural ventilation that is incorporated with the heating and cooling system.
 Summer or winter – and especially the perfect days of spring and fall – outside air is mixed with the cooling and heating so the space will always be fresh and not stagnant so you will be more productive!

-- We are close to everything important and worthwhile, so you can either walk or ride a bike.
+- We are close to everything important and worthwhile in Old Town and the Downtown, so you can either walk or ride a bike.

 - And last, but certainly not least, we recycle and we turn the lights off when not in use!